iliasmix/health-club-management-system/README.md

 ## **Description of the Folder Structure:**

 ### **1. `src/`** — Source Code Folder 🖥️
+- **User.java**: acts as the base class that represents general user properties, and the specific roles of Admin, Coach, and Member can be derived from it.
 - **Admin.java**: Contains methods and properties related to admin functionalities (e.g., adding members, managing subscriptions).
 - **Coach.java**: Manages coach-related tasks, such as assigning coaches to members and maintaining coach data.
 - **Member.java**: Defines member details, including adding and displaying member information, as well as managing subscription statuses.